touzanima/q2a-custom-404-page/README.md

-Customize Q2A 404 page message
+Customized 404 page for Q2A
 ==============================

 Plugin Version
 --------------
-- v1.0
+- v1.1

 This plugin will allow you to customize 404 page.
 You can place useful message for the site users.